Dave Martinez: Early life

-Professional career
+Professional playing career

 The Chicago Cubs selected Martinez in the January phase of the 1983 Major League Baseball draft.
 After he signed, he played for the Geneva Cubs of the Class A-Short Season New York–Penn League and the Quad Cities Cubs of the Class A Midwest League.
 He began the 1984 season with Quad Cities, and in 1985, he received a promotion to the Winston-Salem Spirits of the Class A-Advanced Carolina League.
 Martinez led the Carolina League with a .342 batting average; the second-place finishers, Keith Miller and John Wilson, batted .302.
 Martinez began the 1986 season with the Iowa Cubs of the Class AAA American Association.

 The Cubs promoted Martinez to the major leagues for the first time on June 15, 1986, and he served as an injury replacement for Bob Dernier.
 He had a .119 batting average (8-for-67) before he was optioned back to the minor leagues in August.
 Martinez made the Cubs major league roster in 1987, splitting time in center field with Dernier.
 He batted .292 in 142 games.
 Martinez struggled in the 1988 season, batting .230 in mid-June.
 On July 14, 1988, Martinez was traded to the Montreal Expos in exchange for Mitch Webster.
 He finished 1988 with a .255 batting average and 23 stolen bases.

 Martinez was pegged as a platoon player in Montreal, as he batted against right-handed pitchers and sat against left-handed pitchers.
 The Expos also had outfielders Otis Nixon, Marquis Grissom, and Larry Walker on their roster.
 He played 126 games in 1989, hitting .274.
 In 1990, Martinez lost the competition for the center field job to Grissom.
 However, Grissom was injured, and Martinez platooned with Nixon in center field.
 Martinez batted .279 with 11 home runs in 118 games in 1990.
 He batted .295 in 1991.
 After the 1991 season, the Expos traded Martinez with Willie Greene and Scott Ruskin to the Cincinnati Reds for Bill Risley and John Wetteland.
 He was sought out as a replacement for Eric Davis for the Reds.
 He competed with Reggie Sanders for the starting job during spring training.

 Martinez played for Cincinnati in 1992, but as Sanders established himself as the Reds' starting center fielder, Martinez declared for free agency after the season.
 He signed with the San Francisco Giants on a two-year contract for the 1993 and 1994 seasons.
 He suffered a torn hamstring in 1993 and was limited to 91 games.
 He hit .241, his lowest average in several seasons.
 The Giants waived Martinez in October 1994 after he was held to a .247 average, four home runs and 27 runs batted in (RBIs).